 For starters, WordPress.com is perfect for inexperienced users who are trying to start their first personal/business website.
 That’s because you don’t need to download any additional software or plugins to use it.
 What’s more, you don’t need any actual coding skills to get a website up and running.

-It may take some time to get used to the interface, however, even if you never used a platform like this before, you’ll get a hang of it in a week or so.
+It may take some time to get used to the interface, however, even if you never used a platform like this before, you’ll get the hang of it pretty quickly.
 WordPress.com is also great for young entrepreneurs who want to boost their personal brand and establish themselves as industry experts.

-Possibly the best thing about WordPress.com is that you can upgrade it anytime you want.
-Some of the premium features include custom domain names, unlimited premium themes, more storage space, and a number of others.
+Possibly the best thing about WordPress.com is that you can get started for free and upgrade it anytime you want.
+Some of the premium features include custom domain names, unlimited premium themes, more storage space, and a number of other benefits.

 And if you join WordPress’s Word Ads network, you can monetize your site and make some money off your writing.
 With this additional income, you can invest in your business, improve your site, or simply boost your marketing efforts and increase exposure.

 - If you don’t want any premium plugins or themes, the platform is completely free.